koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 : Consider _this_: Obviously we want to reward the agent for doing good things (like making someone smile) and penalize it for doing bad things (like hurting people).
 This frame is historically, empirically useful for getting good behavior out of AI.

 **Alex**
-: First, we have _not_ solved AI alignment in the inner/outer paradigm—even for \_seemingly simple objectives like diamond-production and strawberry duplication—\_despite brilliant people thinking in that frame for years.
+: First, we have _not_ solved AI alignment in the inner/outer paradigm—even for _seemingly simple objectives like diamond production and strawberry duplication_—despite brilliant people thinking in that frame for years.
 That is weak evidence against it being a good paradigm.

 : Second, I agree that all else equal, it’s better to reward and penalize the agent for obvious good and bad things, respectively.
 But not _because_ the reward function is supposed to represent what I want.
 As I explained, the reward function is like a chisel.
 If I reward the agent when it makes me smile, all else equal, that’s probably going to upweight and generalize at least _some_ contextual values upstream of making me smile.
 That reward scheme should differentially upweight and strengthen human-compatible cognition to some extent.